Axodouble/Totally-Real-Facts/src/facts.md

 The real name of the Australian Dollar, contrary to popular belief is actually Dollary Doos.
 Crosswalks make you impervious to vehicular manslaughter.
 The word Manslaughter comes from Mans Laughter.
+Sigmund Freud was in fact not attracted to his mother.
+The inventor of the keyboard actually prefers using his mouse.
+The computer mouse is called a mouse due to the similar crunch when you bite into it.
+Truck seats rhymes with suck treats.
+Contrary to popular belief, AI is not in fact artifical, it is all natural intelligence.